ddnexus/rakext/README.md

 ## Try it

 Look at the 2 files in [test](./rakext/blob/master/test) to see how it works.
-You may also run `. text.sh` to try it.
+You may also run `. test.sh` to try it.

 ## Tips and tricks